Enitsaj13/TodoApp/README.md

 After downloading all the dependencies, let's proceed to setup our environment, it is expo go setup.

-Just follow the steps provided by the React Native CLI documentation. https://reactnative.dev/docs/environment-setup
+Just follow the steps provided by the React Native Expo documentation. https://reactnative.dev/docs/environment-setup

 After setting up the environment, let's run the app.